-Mozaic is a well known name in Bali.
-The restaurant, owned by chef Chris Salans, serves its guests French cuisine that incorporates local, exotic Balinese ingredients.
+Mozaic is a well known name in Bali because of its cute concept of cooking and preparing the meals in front of the guests.
+The restaurant, owned by chef Chris Salans, serves French cuisine that incorporates local, exotic Balinese ingredients.
 The fresh approach to French cuisine, the varying menu, and the wide selection of wine has gotten Mozaic several international awards.
 The place is the only South East Asian restaurant incorporated in the Les Grandes Tables du Monde, which is a compiled list of the finest restaurants in the world.

 We visited Mozaic during the rainy season, which prohibited us from sitting in their garden.
 Instead, we got the equally good opportunity to sit in their private dinner room called “The Workshop”.
 No more than 9 tables were placed in the workshop venue facing the kitchen where we could observe the chef and his team prepare our meal.
 It was also allowed to walk up to the kitchen for a closer look and talk to the team, which was a really special experience.
 The Workshop’s theme color was red (walls and the kitchen) and this was contrasted by the nicely decorated white tables.